Red Lodge Museum, Bristol: Skinner chair

-The Skinner Chair in the Parlour was carved for Bishop Robert Skinner in the late 17th century.
-The story told in the relief is that of Actaeon the Hunter who angered Artemis and was punished by being turned into a deer and attacked by his own hunting party.
+The Skinner chair in the Parlour was carved for Bishop Robert Skinner in the late 17th century.
+The carved relief depicts the story of Actaeon, who angered Artemis and was punished by being turned into a deer and attacked by his own hunting party.

-The back of the chair also carries the Arms of the Skinner family.
-The same Arms (impaled) are also featured on his grave in Worcester Cathedral.
+The back of the chair also carries the arms of the Skinner family.
+The same arms (impaled) are also featured on his grave in Worcester Cathedral.